 In the past, security threats often involved scraping information from systems that could be used for other crimes such as identity theft.
 Now, criminal organizations have proceeded to directly demanding money from victims by holding their devices—and data—hostage.
-This trend of ransomware, in which data is encrypted and victims are prompted to pay for the key, has been growing rapidly since late 2013.
+This type of attack in which data is encrypted and victims are prompted to pay for the key, called ransomware, has grown rapidly since 2013.

 TechRepublic's smart person's guide about ransomware is a quick introduction to this security threat, as well as a "living" guide that will be updated periodically as new exploits and defenses are developed.